This website may contain affiliate links and we may be compensated (at no cost to you!).

 Skiing is typically an all-day event which means you burn through a lot of energy.

-Having healthy snacks in a backpack or pocket is a must for any ski essentials packing list.
+Having healthy snacks in a backpack or pocket is a must for any ski trip packing list.

 Here are some top snack recommendations that are easy to grab and go:

 - Fruit leathers